 5. Dress up your boat and join in the Opening Day Boat Parade in May or the Lighted Boat Parade in December, stay for a weekend getaway.

-7. Capture amazing views from the Conner Waterfront Park – just below the Rainbow Bridge
+7. Capture amazing views & have a picnic at Conner Waterfront Park – just below the Rainbow Bridge

 8. Bring friends and family for the parade, music and a waterfront view of La Conner’s Fireworks display, July 4th